 - Our distillery and tasting room are 100% wind powered.

-- By purchasing our sugar cane directly from Lula (the sugar cane growing and milling Co-op we buy direct from) before refining occurs, we are able to use sugar cane that requires much less energy to make, which retains more of its natural flavors, which keeps the complex molecules that we want for our rum, and which is not exposed to sulfur dioxide, calcium hydroxide (slaked lime), and phosphoric acid like sugar cane from the refinery.
+- By purchasing our sugar cane directly from Lula (the sugar cane growing and milling Co-op we buy direct from) before refining occurs, we are able to use a raw ingredient for our rum that requires much less energy to produce.
+The cane retains more of its natural flavors, keeps the complex molecules that we want for our rum, and is not exposed to sulfur dioxide, calcium hydroxide (slaked lime), and phosphoric acid like sugar cane from the refinery.
 We can also certify that it is American-grown.

-- Lula generates all of their energy and boiler firing heat from the sugar can itself, bagasse - 100% Biomass powered.
+- Lula generates all of their electricity and boiler-firing heat from the sugar can itself, called bagasse - 100% Biomass powered.
 They also return the water their mill uses back to the stream flow cleaner than it was when they brought it in.

 - We completely avoid plastic in our packaging.

 - We minimize our printed (aka throw away) materials compared to most liquor companies, and we print on recycled stocks using soy inks from a sustainable printing company.
-Our labels are FSC Certified.
+Our labels and case boxes are FSC Certified paper.